 As an entrepreneur, you know you are done working for other people, but you might not know what comes next.
 How do you create a sustainable business?
 What if you're struggling to create a business idea?

-Investing in a franchise tends to be safer than creating a new business from scratch because of the support and knowledge you can receive from your network.
-Of those franchises, some of the very best are in the home-cleaning industry.
-In fact, there were so many cleaning franchises on our 2017 Franchise 500 List that it was difficult to narrow it down to just five for this piece.
+Investing in a franchise tends to be safer than creating a new business from scratch due to the support and knowledge you can receive from your network.
+Of the entries on our Franchise 500 list, some of the very best are in the home-cleaning and maintenance industries, which are more valuable than ever right now.

-Check out this list of five franchises you can start in your area now to turn a tidy sum.
+Check out this list of wide-ranging franchises you can start in your area.

 Initial franchise fee: $50,000